A shortcut through the macroscopic fluctuation theory: a generalised Fick law: Conclusion

-We have proved a general shortcut relation~\eqref{eq:UniversalShortcut} to obtain the joint cumulants of different observables, both for finite and infinite systems.
-This relation extends the ones recently conjectured for the case of the integrated current through the origin~\cite{Grabsch:2024b,Berlioz:2025}.
+We have considered observables that are local in space: the integrated current through a given point, and the local time at a specific point.
+Our analysis extends to nonlocal observables, such as the local time in a given interval, as shown in Appendix~\ref{app:genobs}.
+In this case, the shortcut relation~\eqref{eq:ShortcutLocalInt} still involves a spatial integral over the MFT profile at the final time.
+This is due to the specific choice of the observable, which by construction involves integrating over different points in space.
+Nevertheless, the shortcut relation remains a huge simplification compared to the original expression in terms of the action that involves an integral over both space and time.

 We have illustrated on three examples (the variance of a generalised current in the semi-infinite SEP, the skewness of the local time in any infinite system and the covariance of local times in the same situation) that this approach is of practical use and indeed simplifies a lot the computations.

 We stress that, in the case of the integrated current, this shortcut is actually a generalisation of Fick's law which gives not only the mean current but all the cumulants, and thus the full distribution.
 In this context, the MFT profile at final time $q(x,T)$ plays the role of a generalised mean density, which contains all the correlations between the density and the integrated current, as discussed below Eq.~\eqref{eq:DefGenProf}.
 This further underlines the important physical role played by this generalised profile~\cite{Poncet:2021,Grabsch:2022,venturelli2024,Berlioz:2025,Grabsch:2025b}.